DaniFoldi/bundled-lint-config/README.md

 # Want more linters in your life, but without having to set them up?
 Welcome

+_Note: I will shortly refactor the packages to follow a standard + addon structure._

 ## This package is published from a monorepo

 Check [https://github.com/DaniFoldi/lint-my-life](https://github.com/DaniFoldi/lint-my-life) for more details.